rydzze/CTF_Write-up/PETRONAS Inter-Universities CTF 2023/[FINAL] Running Out of Time/Write-up.md

 If we look at the Assembly code of the ELF file, we can see that the first 10 lines in `LAB_code_0002f1` are loading the data directly from the data space.
 Assuming that the first 5 lines are the actual PIN while the second 5 lines are user input, these two will be compared to verify whether the user input is equal to the actual PIN number.

-Look at the right side of the first 5 lines of Assembly code (the grey text) OR hover your cursor over `r16/r17/r19` at the first line, we can see that they are already assigned undefined values which are 8, 9, 7, and 6.
+Look at the right side of the first 5 lines of Assembly code (the grey text) OR hover your cursor over `r16/r17/r19`, we can see that they are already assigned undefined values which are 8, 9, 7, and 6.
 Now, we need to find the third digit to complete the PIN number, 89_76.
 Since there are only 10 possible outcomes (0-9), we could do trial and error to unlock the safe box.
 Eventually, you will unlock it on the first try with the PIN number 89076 and the flag is yours!

 ### 🏳️ Flag